 The Obon week in mid August is one of Japan's three major holiday seasons (alongside New Year and Golden Week), accompanied by intensive domestic and international travel activities and increased accommodation rates.
 In recent years, travel activitiy in mid August has become somewhat more spread out and less concentrated, but it is still considerable on certain days.

-In 2019, the peak of the Obon travel season is anticipated to take place between August 10 and August 18.
-The busiest days for domestic travel are expected to be around August 10 with people leaving the big cities, and August 17-18 with people returning to the big cities.
+In 2020, the peak of the Obon travel season is anticipated to take place between August 8 and August 16.
+The busiest days are expected to be August 8, 12 and 13 with people leaving big cities and August 15 and 16 with people returning to the big cities.